 - Driving: mileage/gas, tolls, and hotel parking fees

 In addition to the basic expenses, you’ll also face optional ones.
 These costs aren’t as obvious because they pop up at conferences unexpectedly.
 You can avoid these or budget and plan ahead for them.

-- Conference: upgraded pass (*to meet influencers, get all the recordings, all-inclusive food, etc.)
+- Conference: upgraded pass (*to meet influencers, get all the recordings, all-inclusive food, be part of special networking opportunities, etc.)

 - Vendor Booth: vendor booth fees, vendor booth swag